idfyed/sample-php-app/README.md

 The application in it self if a fairly straight forward PHP application based using [Handlebars](http://handlebarsjs.com/) as a templating engine for rendering HTML.

-The code related to Diglias is located as follows:
+The code related to IDFyed is located as follows:

-* `/public/*` - URL Handlers implementing the application logics where communication with the Diglias GO service is defined.
+* `/public/*` - URL Handlers implementing the application logics where communication with the IDFyed GO service is defined.

-* `src/Diglias/*` - Wrapper/Helper classes aiding in the communication with Diglias implementing low level integration functionallity.
+* `src/IDFyed/*` - Wrapper/Helper classes aiding in the communication with IDFyed implementing low level integration functionallity.

-* `config/config.php` - Defines a number of global variables contanning configuration data related to the integration with the Diglias Go service.
+* `config/config.php` - Defines a number of global variables contanning configuration data related to the integration with the IDFyed Go service.

 ## Contact and Feedback

-Any questions, or feedback on the code or Diglias in general?
+Any questions, or feedback on the code or IDFyed in general?

-playground@diglias.com
+playground@idfyed.com

-Copyright (c) 2018 Diglias AB
+Copyright (c) 2019 IDFyed Solutions AB